Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 * Other equally important functions of navigation:
 	* It tells us whats here - by making the hierarchy visible, and navigation tell us what the site contains and reveals content
 	* It tells us how to use the site - If the navigation is doing its job, it tells you implicitly where to begin and what your options are.
-	* It gives us confidence in the people who build it - Clear well thought-out navigation is a great way to give a good impresssion behind the creators.
+	* It gives us confidence in the people who build it - Clear well thought-out navigation is a great way to give a good impression behind the creators.

 ### Web Navigation Conventions

 * Site ID is located in the top left corner (Eg, logo)